Case Study Name (Landowner)

 Other notes

 This is one of many sites treated under a 5-year oak wilt containment study.
-Here is a description of the larger project.
+That case study is also on the Silviculture Library and is titled "5 Year Oak Wilt Containment Study (WI DNR)".

 Summary / lessons learned / additional thoughts